amathis726/self-steering-ue4-beta/readme.md

 - <b>SteeringValuesProcessing.ipynb</b> - jupyter notebook containing cells intended to be run individually as needed.
 These helped with the data management of steering values captured from Unreal, processing screenshots for size, name, and format needed for NN training.

-- <b>steerPred_imageSegUE4.ipynb</b> - juyter notebook that uses transfer learning from resnet34, data collected from Unreal and the SteeringValueProcessing notebook to train a Unet neural network to make image segmentation predictions.
+- <b>steerPred_imageSegUE4.ipynb</b> - juyter notebook that uses transfer learning from resnet34, and data collected from Unreal and the <b>SteeringValueProcessing</b> notebook to train a Unet neural network to make image segmentation predictions.

-- <b>steerPred_steerPredict.ipynb</b> - notebook that uses transfer learning from resnet34, data generated from Unreal and the SteeringValueProcessing notebook to train a convoluted neural network to make steering predictions for a vehicle traveling along a path.
+- <b>steerPred_steerPredict.ipynb</b> - notebook that uses transfer learning from resnet34, and data generated from Unreal and the <b>SteeringValueProcessing</b> notebook to train a convoluted neural network to make steering predictions for a vehicle traveling along a path.

-- <b>startPredictors.py</b> - script that runs in the background that makes steering predictions based on camera output in Unreal 4.
+- <b>startPredictors.py</b> - script that runs in the background that makes steering predictions based on camera output from Unreal 4.

 - Not included in this repository:
   - the images and labels used to create the dataset